SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Building_a_release_on_Jenkins.md

 ----------------------------------------------------------

 -   Parameter descriptions:
-    -   `SBND`: release version number you used to tag the release
+    -   `SBND_VERSION`: release version number you used to tag the release
+    -   `SBND`: release branch for sbndcode
+    -   `SBNDUTIL`: release branch for sbndutil, if non-specified gets tag from sbndcode ups products
-    -   `LARSOFT_QUAL`: larsoft qualifiers for scientific linux \< art
-        version \>:\< compiler \>, the larsoft release notes will inform you if either of these change.
+    -   `SQUAL`: larsoft s-qualifier for scientific linux \< art version \>:\< compiler \>, the larsoft release notes will inform you if either of these change.
-    -   `QUAL`: sbndcode compiler for scientific linux
-    -   `LARSOFT_QUAL_MAC`: larsoft qualifiers for OSX (not currently used)
-    -   `QUAL_MAC`: sbndcode compiler for OSX (not currently used)
--   We only make compiled binaries for SLF6 and SLF7, we used to do OSX builds too but nobody used them and the build time was very long.
+-   We only make compiled binaries for SLF7, we used to do OSX builds too but nobody used them and the build time was very long.
 -   If at some point in the future we need to add/drop builds the configuration matrix can be modified by checking the relevant labels